linquanchen/MatrixFactorization-SGD-Spark/README.md

-# MatrixFactorization-SGD-Spark
+# MatrixFactorization-Spark-Scala

 Spark is an efficient, general-purpose programming language to be used interactively to process large datasets on a cluster.
 This project focuses on using Apache Spark Programming Framework to optimize the sequential matrix factorization using Stochastic Gradient Descent(SGD) algorithm.
 Based on the sequential program(**oos-sgd-mf.py**), I implemented a basic program using spark and analyzed the disadvantages of this version(***mf.py***).
+Also, we implemented a scala version of the same algorithms(**SparkMatrixFactorization.scala**).
 Then, I optimize the program using parallel updating the blocks, partition and group the blocks, and also tuning the spark configuration parameters to improve the performance.

+* **PySpark**: mf.py
+* **Scala**: SparkMatrixFactorization.scala

 ## Data
 * Download data: Read the usage license at [grouplens](http://grouplens.org/datasets/movielens) to better understand the limitations on use of this data.